Osiris-RK/sc-profile-editor/USER_GUIDE.md

 ## Introduction

-The Star Citizen Profile Viewer is a tool that helps you view, customize, and export your Star Citizen control profiles in a human-readable format.
+The Star Citizen Profile Editor is a tool that helps you edit, customize, and export your Star Citizen control profiles in a human-readable format.
 It can generate visual diagrams of your controller layouts and export your bindings to various formats.

 ---